 Supported by a Generous Grant from the National Endowment for the Humanities

-Every year since 1984, thanks to a series of generous grants from the National Endowment for the Humanities, the APA has sent a post-doctoral Fellow to Munich to contribute to the world's most detailed lexicographical project on classical Latin, the Thesaurus Linguae Latinae.
+Every year since 1984, thanks to a series of generous grants from the National Endowment for the Humanities (NEH), the SCS has sent a post-doctoral Fellow to Munich to contribute to the world's most detailed lexicographical project on classical Latin, the Thesaurus Linguae Latinae.
 This project began in 1894, sponsored by the five German-speaking learned societies then in existence, under the direction of the distinguished philologist, Eduard von Wölfflin (right).
-It is now administered by an international body, the Internationale Thesaurus-Kommission, to which the APA belongs; the APA representative on the Kommission is Professor Kathleen M. Coleman.
+It is now administered by an international body, the Internationale Thesaurus-Kommission, to which the SCS belongs; the SCS representative on the Kommission is Professor Kathleen M. Coleman.

 The project aims to compile a monolingual dictionary—composed in Latin—that is based upon every existing instance of every Latin word from the beginning until the second century CE, and a lexicographically significant sample of the material available from the next four centuries, i.e., until the end of the sixth century.
 It is based in Munich, in elegant accommodation within the Bavarian Academy (Bayerische Akademie der Wissenschaften), which is housed in the Residenz (left), formerly the palace of the Bavarian royal family.